Hypertension and the Eye

 Introduction

-• To review the ocular manifestations of hypertension, especially hypertensive retinopathy
+• Review the ocular manifestations of hypertension, especially hypertensive retinopathy

-• To review the pathophysiology of hypertensive damage to the eye
+• Review the pathophysiology of hypertensive damage to the eye

-• To review the assessment of risk in clinical studies
+• Review the assessment of risk in clinical studies

 On exam best-corrected visual acuity is 20/40 bilaterally.
-Pressures are normal at 12 and 13 in the right and left eyes, respectively.
+Intraocular pressures are 12 and 13 mmHg in the right and left eyes, respectively.
 Anterior segment exam is normal in both eyes.
 On dilated fundoscopy of the right eye, the following fundus image is seen.
 A similar appearance is seen in the left eye.

-Quick Question: What is the most likely diagnosis?
+What is the above patients most likely diagnosis?

 • AIDS retinopathy